r2carman/empc/README.md

 # empc
 EMPC algorithm used in the real-time optimization of the TE plant.
-Code is unavailable at the moment.
+Code is modified - caution!